matchmore/documentation/websocketPush.md

 ## Websocket

 WebSockets are available for use.
-You can create a connection on wss://api.matchmore.io/pusher/v5/ws/{deviceId}?key={apiKey}.
+You can create a connection on `wss://api.matchmore.io/pusher/v5/ws/{deviceId}?key={apiKey}`.

+Api Key is the same as the one used for all other call with to Matchmore API

 ### Control Messages